BionicMushroom/The-Coding-Train-Exercises/README.md

 Each exercise is a self-contained project as it doesn't depend on other projects.
 It can be built and run independently.
 ## Zoog
 This exercise draws an approximation of the alien called Zoog introduced at the end of https://www.youtube.com/watch?v=n2oHuKG_BQc.
+## MouseTracker
+This exercise draws a line between the current and previous mouse position.
+The line's thickness changes according to the speed of the mouse.
+The line's color gets more red as the mouse moves to the right and more blue as the mouse moves downwards.
+The exercise was proposed at the end of https://www.youtube.com/watch?v=ibW4oA7-n8I.